ZeroPass/TokenRegistry/README.md

 Android app, Passport with chip, smartcontract \(extended erc20\).

-Whenever you want to secure/attest your ethereum account, you just;
+Whenever you want to secure/attest your Ethereum account, you just;

 1. Open the android app
 2. Input/scan ethereum address